Hybrid Approaches for Moral Value Alignment in AI Agents: a Manifesto

 We motivate the use of a combination of interpretable top-down quantitative definitions of moral objectives, based on existing frameworks in fields such as Moral Philosophy / Economics / Psychology (see specific examples in the paper), with the bottom-up advantages of trial-and-error learning from experience via RL.
 We argue that this hybrid methodology provides a powerful way of studying and imposing control on an AI system while enabling flexible adaptation to dynamic environments.

-We review 3 case studies combining moral principles with learning (RL in social dilemmas with intrinsic rewards, safety-shielded RL, & Constitutional AI), providing proof-of-concept for the potential of this hybrid approach in creating more prosocial & cooperative agents.
+We review four case studies combining moral principles with learning (RL in social dilemmas with intrinsic rewards, fine-tuning LLMS agents with intrinsic rewards, safety-shielded RL, & Constitutional AI), providing proof-of-concept for the potential of this hybrid approach in creating more prosocial & cooperative agents.